Interpretation of music in Zambia: variation conclusion

 Song text interpretation by the general public

 Some song texts are comprehensible to almost everyone.
-Others are not understood by up to two fifth of the public.
+Others are not understood by up to two-fifth of the public.

 Munshipaya alatola

-Non-hunters can come back with meat as well
+Non-hunters can come back with meat

 It is not always up to the masters.
 Even ‘normal’ people may have an answer.